lzh-mb-mod/RTSCamera/README.md

 - After your character is killed in battle, you can press `E` to follow one of your soldiers and press `E` again to control it and continue fighting.

-  - You can immediately control one of your soldiers to avoid all your formations been delegated to AI when your character dies, by enabling `Control Ally After Death` option.
+  - You can immediately control one of your soldiers to avoid all your formations been delegated to AI when your character dies, by setting `When To Control Ally After Death` option to `Always`.
 It's always enabled in free camera mode to ensure a smooth gaming experience.

   - Soldiers in the same formation as player character will be considered first when deciding which soldier to control.